 The conditions of grant state that grant allocation for looked after children must be managed by the Virtual School Head.
-It is for the Virtual School Head to decide whether to provide $\pounds1,900$ to a school for a looked after child or a higher or lower amount.
-They can decide on whether to pay termly or annually.
+It is for them to decide whether to provide $\pounds1,900$ to a school for a looked after child or a higher or lower amount.
+Each application is considered, but there has to be a clear link to impact.
+Some of the most effective interventions cost very little and others are more than $\pounds1,900$ .
+Funding is allocated according to the identified need and we are flexible to ensure that we can be child focused and meet the needs of the individual.

+Virtual School Heads can decide on whether to pay termly or annually.
 They can also link allocation to the content of the Personal Education Plan as agreed with the school.